 authorized for one or more sets of services offered under the waiver.

 Furnish the information specified above.

 Prospective Individual Budget Amount.
-There is a limit on the maximum dollar amount of waiver carvicas
+There is a limit on the maximum dollar amount of waiver services

-- SCI VICCS

 authorized for each specific participant.

 Furnish the information specified above.